rish15/api-request-logger/README.md

 ### The why ?

 So we wanted to track every request that comes to the server with some metadata such as userAgent, reqBody, apiPath, apiLatency so I put together a simple minimilistic middleware which can be injected in one liner and start giving data to be analysed.
+Adding to that it also provides a wrapper over winston library for logging, helping in generting formatted logs and requestId associated with the log statemenet.

 ## Getting started